Texloom

 Textile Design Basics

 Start your textile design journey with this comprehensive introduction.
-Learn pattern fundamentals, color theory, repeat types, and essential production knowledge.
+Learn pattern fundamentals, color theory, repeat types, scale conventions, software choices, and the production knowledge that separates beginners from working textile designers — including a six-week practice plan you can run today.

 What is Textile Design?